kyliewake/kyliewebsite/content/blog/Blog.md

 $
 ```

-The "`--verbose`" flag gives extra information that will be helpful when we build the template.
-Every line of the output that starts with "INFO:" or "WARN:" is present because we used that flag.
-The lines that start with "WARN:" are warning messages.
+The `--verbose` flag gives extra information that will be helpful when we build the template.
+Every line of the output that starts with INFO: or WARN: is present because we used that flag.
+The lines that start with WARN: are warning messages.
 We'll go over them later.

 We can verify that the command worked by looking at the directory again.